keonho-kim/MyCompetitions/Notebooks-By-Competition/2022-Dacon-Code-Similiarity/README.md

 # Dacon : Code Similarity

 ## 🏆 Goal
-Classification : Determine whether the given two code are same or not.
+Classification : Determine whether the given two codes are same or not.

 - 19th out of 337 teams